mapattacker/datascience/utils.rst

 ----------------

 Pandas is fast but that is dependent on the dataset too.
-We can use multiprocessing to make processing in pandas multitudes faster by splitting a column into partitions than spin off a few processes to run a specific function.
+We can use multiprocessing to make processing in pandas multitudes faster by
+ * splitting a column into partitions
+ * spin off processes to run a specific function in parallel
+ * union the partitions together back into a Pandas dataframe

 .. code:: python

     # from http://blog.adeel.io/2016/11/06/parallelize-pandas-map-or-apply/

     import numpy as np
-    from multiprocessing import cpu_count, Pool
+    import multiprocessing as mp

     def func(x):
         return x * 10

-    cores = cpu_count() #Number of CPU cores on your system partitions = cores #Define as many partitions as you want
+    cores = mp.cpu_count() #Number of CPU cores on your system

-    def parallelize(df, func):
+    def pandas_parallel(df, func, cores):
-        data_split = np.array_split(data, partitions)
+        data_split = np.array_split(df, cores)
-        pool = Pool(cores)
+        pool = mp.Pool(cores)
         data = pd.concat(pool.map(func, data_split))
         pool.close()
         pool.join()